Typestate via Revocable Capabilities: Conclusion

-In this work, we show that expressive, flow-sensitive typestate tracking is possible with minimal extensions to existing capability-based systems.
+In this paper, we show that expressive, flow-sensitive typestate tracking is possible with minimal extensions to existing capability-based systems.
 By decoupling capability lifetimes from lexical scopes and supporting the revocation and implicit returning of capabilities, our approach enables precise and safe management of stateful resources in imperative code.
 As key supporting mechanisms, our additions include a destructive effect system and a type-directed ANF transformation.
-The resulting Scala 3 prototype supports a variety of stateful patterns, including locking, file operations, DOM construction, and session types, while maintaining concise and readable code.
+The resulting Scala 3 prototype supports a variety of stateful patterns, while maintaining concise and readable code.
 This work bridges the gap between scoped reasoning and flow-sensitive expressiveness, advancing the safety and ergonomics of stateful programming.